-Rocket League Launch Review
+Rocket League Review (PC Launch)

 Sometimes you need a break from the more hardcore games to sit back and play something more relaxed.
 That’s not to say you don’t want something competitive that requires skill, just something that won’t have you white knuckled every second of the game.
 Rocket League is the perfect game to fulfill this requirement.
 Developed and published by Psyonix, Rocket League is the successor to Supersonic Acrobatic Rocket-Powered Battle-Cars.
 This game is a great way to take your mind off more demanding games, sit back, and relax with friends.
 Read on for my review of Rocket League.